ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 ## vCenter Server with NSX-V architecture
 {: #vc_vcenterserveroverview-archi}

-The following graphic depicts the high-level architecture and components of a three-node vCenter Server with NSX-V deployment.
+The following graphic depicts the high-level architecture and components of a three node vCenter Server with NSX-V deployment.

+vCenter Server with NSX-V instances is available for V4.7 and earlier.
+{: note}

 ![vCenter Server with NSX-V architecture](../images/vc_architecture.svg "vCenter Server with NSX-V architecture"){: caption="Figure 2. vCenter Server with NSX-V high-level architecture for a three-node cluster" caption-side="bottom"}